 Pump up the STEAM

-Join Mazza’s new STEAM Club!
+Join Mazza’s STEAM Club!
 This six-week, STEAM focused after school program is designed for the innovators of tomorrow.
 Each session will cover a different STEAM topic and will be lead by University of Findlay faculty and staff.
 Students who attend all six sessions will earn a lab coat and will be invited to attend a special Lab Coat Ceremony.

 Pigments – The Science of Color